williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/users.md

 {% api_operation post /api/v1/users/*:id* %}

-Updates a user's profile or credentials with partial update semantics
+Updates a user&#8217;s profile or credentials with partial update semantics

 > Important: Use the `POST` method for partial updates.
 Unspecified properties are set to null with `PUT`.